fxs_header_sponsor_anchor

 • CME Group’s FedWatch Tool indicates an 85.7% probability of a 25-basis point cut in September, up from 71.0% a week earlier.

 The Australian Dollar (AUD) continues to decline for the second consecutive session on Tuesday.
 The AUD/USD pair lost ground due to a modest rebound in the US Dollar (USD), which could be attributed to increased risk aversion following the attempted assassination of former US President Donald Trump on Saturday.
-Investors will likely observe the US Retail Sales data for June, which are set to be released later today, for further insights.
+Investors will likely observe the US Retail Sales data for June, which are set to be released later in the North American session, for further insights into the US economic situation.

 The third plenum of the Chinese Communist Party's 20th National Congress continues today, being held from July 15 to 18.
 Standard Chartered expects cuts from the People's Bank of China, both in rates and the reserve requirement ratio (RRR), as GDP growth decelerated in Q2.
 China’s growth drivers remain uneven, and trade tensions are rising, with the US and EU imposing new tariffs on Chinese electric vehicles (EVs).